Welcoming OCP and LicenSingOnline Member Publishers and license holders. Learn More

 You should report "Words and Music" because you are going to sing the tune, even if the music notes are not present on the reprint.

 With an Annual License, weddings, funerals, and one-time events (confirmation, baccalaureate service, etc.) are included.
-Simply report the titles for the week in which they occur.
+Simply report the titles for each service or event in which they occur.
 If you are obtaining a Single-Use License for a wedding, funeral, etc., calculate the fee based on the number of participants in each specific event.
-A Single-Use License (24 hours) or Event License (one week) covers anything for congregational use by our Member Publishers.
+A Single-Use License (24 hours) or Event License (one week) covers all Member Publisher congregational music.

-If you are planning to reprint a song, you must have a published copy of that song in your possession.
-On the commercially published copy of the work (usually a hymnal, song book or sheet music) look for a copyright notice.
-If you look at the carol “Silent Night” in most hymnals, you will see no claim to copyright on the page.
-This generally implies that the piece is in the public domain.
+If you are planning to reprint a song, you must have a published copy of the congregational version of that song in your possession.
+Look for the copyright notice on the commercially published copy of the work (usually a hymnal, missal, song book or congregational sheet music).
+Public domain pieces will usually not include any claim of copyright on the page, either at the top or bottom of the piece of music.

 When a text or music is under copyright, the copyright owner states their claim through the three-part notice: © (year) (name).
 In some cases, though, these notices are lumped either in the front or the back of the collection, so check carefully.